People

 About Amanda

-Amanda Ajrouche joined the Landscapes Lab as an Assistant Study Coordinator, supporting Dr. Margaret Hicken’s Vigilance and Sleep Study.
+Amanda Ajrouche is the Study Coordinator, supporting Dr. Margaret Hicken’s Vigilance and Sleep Study.
 Amanda holds a MSW from the University of Michigan School of Social Work, and was previously a Program Coordinator at ACCESS- the largest Arab American nonprofit in the United States.
-At ACCESS, she worked on shifting social and cultural norms to be more gender equitable, as well as fighting to reduce the prevalence of domestic violence and sexual assault through community collaborations.
-She is dedicated to movements that empower people of color, refugees and immigrants.
+At ACCESS, she worked on shifting social and cultural norms, as well as fighting to reduce the prevalence of domestic violence and sexual assault through community collaborations.
 She hopes to pursue a PhD in psychology, where she can develop research practices that can support Arab American communities.
 In her free time, Amanda enjoys pretending to be a foodie, reading, and consuming large amounts of coffee.

 Amy Kate Bailey

-Faculty Affiliate, University of Illinois Chicago, historical racial violence
+Faculty Affiliate, University of Illinois Chicago, historical violence

 About Amy